- Relatively easy and productive birding among the most scenically impressive areas of the province.

 From here we’ll traverse inland to the famed Okanagan region, known not only for its vineyards but also for avian diversity.
 Areas such as Kilpoola Lake host Common Poorwills and perhaps even Sage Thrashers, while Vaseux Lake is a site where we could have our highest daily species totals for the trip.

-Overall this unique British Columbia birding tour offers the chance to see an incredible array of birds –over 200 species—in addition to some of the world’s best wildlife viewing.
+Overall this unique British Columbia birding tour offers the chance to see an incredible array of birds in addition to some fantastic wildlife viewing.
 British Columbia is a magnificent province that has much to offer the naturalist explorer, from wild Pacific coastline to alpine tundra, and from arid desert to lush rainforest and more.

-Our Ultimate British Columbia birding tour begins in Fort St. John (just a short flight from Vancouver) where we meet at our hotel for dinner on the first night.
-We’ll discuss our plan of spending the next three days exploring the pleasant countryside, forests and wetlands of the Peace River valley.
+Our Ultimate British Columbia birding tour begins in Vancouver where we meet at our hotel for dinner on the first night.
+We’ll discuss our plans to explore Canada's most diverse province over the coming days.
+Night near the Vancouver airport.

-We transfer via a short flight to Vancouver in the morning and hit the ground running by exploring a birding site near the airport.
+We will hit the ground running by exploring a number of birding sites near the airport and in the Vancouver area.
 Iona Island is one of the best sites in a city that is renowned for good birding.
 We’ll listen for the chattering of Bewick’s Wren, Warbling Vireo and Bushtit as we explore this part of the Fraser River Delta.
 Iona is yet another primo site for shorebird and waterfowl viewing, and rarities are possible.
 A Spoon-billed Sandpiper was sighted here once!
 In one flock, we may see all seven species of swallows possible in Western Canada!
 From here we’ll head right into picturesque downtown Vancouver and through the rainforest environs of Stanley Park.
-We’ll cross over to the north shore for an early dinner.
+We’ll cross over to the north shore for dinner.
 Night in North Vancouver.

 This morning we’ll head upslope for some montane forest birding.
 Weather permitting, from Cypress Mountain we’ll have unreal vistas over the city while Vaux’s and/or Black Swifts parade by.
 This is our best spot on the tour for Black-throated Gray Warbler, Black-headed Grosbeak and Anna’s Hummingbird.
 At Cypress, where the 2010 Olympics were hosted, we’ll hear and perhaps see a displaying male Sooty Grouse booming one of the world’s lowest frequency songs.
 More obvious songsters include Olive-sided and Pacific-slope Flycatcher, Cassin’s Vireo, Pacific Wren, MacGillivray’s Warbler, Western Tanager along with Varied, Hermit and Swainson’s Thrush.